Hidden Figures: Home media

 Hidden Figures was released on Digital HD on March 28, 2017, and Blu-ray, 4K Ultra HD, and DVD on April 11, 2017.
 The film debuted at No. 3 on the home video sales chart.

 Reception

 Box office

 Hidden Figures grossed $169.6 million in the United States and Canada, and $66.3 million in other territories, for a worldwide gross of $236 million, against a production budget of $25 million.
 Domestically, Hidden Figures was the highest-grossing Best Picture nominee at the 89th Academy Awards.
 Deadline Hollywood calculated the net profit of the film to be $95.55 million, when factoring together all expenses and revenues for the film, making it one of the top twenty most profitable release of 2016.

-During its limited release in 25 theaters from December 25, 2016, to January 5, 2017, the film grossed $3 million.
-In North America, Hidden Figures had its expansion alongside the opening of Underworld: Blood Wars and the wide expansions of Lion and A Monster Calls.
-It was expected to gross around $20 million from 2,471 theaters in its opening weekend, with the studio projecting a more conservative $15–17 million debut.
-It made $1.2 million from Thursday night previews and $7.6 million on its first day.
-Initially, projections had the film grossing $21.8 million in its opening weekend, finishing second behind Rogue One: A Star Wars Story ($22 million).
-However the next day, final figures revealed the film tallied a weekend total of $22.8 million, beating Rogue Ones $21.9 million.
-In its second weekend, the film grossed $20.5 million (for a four-day MLK Weekend total of $27.5 million), again topping the box office.